Brief historical overview of man’s use of fire

 • No. 12.
 Rush soaked in grease, forming a primitive candle.
 England

 • No. 13.
-Stick smeared with grease for lighting.
+Stick smeared with grease for illumination.
 Mongolia

 • No. 14.
 Mass of fat formed upon a stick, wound a wick of fiber.
 Kashmir, India